grayzcale/simplepath/docs/api-reference.md

 ## Configuration

-The settings below can be accessed directly from the SimplePath modulescript.
+The settings below are default values that can be accessed directly from the SimplePath modulescript.

+!!!
+Note
+	*Changing default settings will only affect agents that don't already have overridden settings.*

+	To override settings for a single agent, pass in a dictionary (with a setting as the key) to the constructor and include values in the dictionary to override.
+See [constructor](#constructor) for more info.

 <br>